 Anna Quinn Follows Global Path, Joins Peace Corps

 Looking off into the distance, Anna Quinn ’17 has an excited twinkle in her eye these days like many LVC seniors preparing for life after graduation.
-She is spending her final days at The Valley planning for her next step as she joins the Peace Corps and goes abroad to Namibia, Africa.
+She is spending her final days at The Valley planning for her next step as she joins the Peace Corps.
+Quinn accepted an invitation for a position in the Dominican Republic and will leave in August 2018, after deferring her service for a year due to an injury.

 “I'm excited, knowing that it’ll be so different,” Quinn said.
 “But that’s also what I’m maybe nervous about.”